 - CodeRED Emergency Alerts - official county alerts sent by phone, text and/or email.
 Sign up for CodeRED Emergency Alerts on this page.

-- Know Your Zone: click here to see the map of NEW evacuation zones.
-YOU NEED TO KNOW YOUR ZONE NUMBER -- when evacuation warnings/orders are issued, they will be by Zone Number, NOT by street names (i.e., they will NOT say, "south of Ridge Road, west of Hwy 20" etc., they will use Zone numbers).
+- Know Your Evacuation Zone: click here to find out what your Zone Number is for your home or business address (type your address into the upper left box).
+When evacuation warnings/orders are issued, they will be by Zone Number, NOT by street names (NOT "south of Ridge Road, west of Hwy 20" etc.).
 Enter your address in the white search box (upper left of map) to find out YOUR zone number.
 Write it down!
-Post it on your refrigerator and store it in your smartphone.
+Post it on your refrigerator and make it a Contact in your cellphone (First name: "Evacuation," Last name: "Zone").
+Here's a PDF you can make into a large, printed map of ALL ZONES: Evacuation Zone Map Packet - Nevada County.pdf

 - The Ready Nevada County Dashboard has many helpful features.
-During a large wildfire event that triggers the opening of the County's Emergency Operations Center (EOC), the Dashboard is THE PLACE where you will find constantly updated information on fire status, evacuations, available shelters and more.
+In a wildfire event large enough to trigger the opening of the County's Emergency Operations Center (EOC), the Dashboard is where you will find constantly updated information on fire status, evacuations, available shelters and more.

 - Hi Lo Siren County Video - hear what the "YOU MUST LEAVE NOW" warning siren sounds like.